 Sandakphu Trek

-One of the most pretty Himalayan treks, this really hits the spot during winters.
+One of the most pretty Himalayan treks in winter.
 You’ll catch a glimpse of the Kanchenjunga peaks, Kumbhakarna and Mount Padim, along with the Annapurna range.
 Though you can travel here to trek during any season, in winter you get a clearer view and an unbeatable sunrise to go along with it.
 Rocky terrain and green meadows provide a stark diversity that will calm your mind.

 Nearest Station: New Jalpaiguri